iamsohel/necessary-resources/vi.md

 # vi filename

 ```
    press i for insert
+   press esc  for escape
    :w - save and continuing
-  press esc  for escape and :wq or ZZ for save and exit
+   :wq or ZZ for save and exit

 ```